 Protecting Pet Bed Linings and Cushions

 Although its great if you can wash the inner lining or cushion, these can be prohibitively big and/or take a long time to dry.
 Not something you want to have to do after every little mess.
 Using a waterproof or water-resistant material is one option for protecting pet beds from messes and spills.
-If you want a plush bed that is still protected, you can also layer a waterproof inner and/or protective bed topper with a plush outer.
-You can add a pretty blankie on top of any bed for easier clean-up and cosy nesting.
-It will help protect the bed from wear and tear, too.
+You can also layer a waterproof inner and/or protective bed topper with a plush outer, or add a comfy blanket on top for easier clean-up (and extra cosy nesting).
+Adding a blanket will help protect the bed cover from scratching nails and general wear and tear, too.

 Fur, Fur, and more Fur

-Some fabrics are more difficult than other for holding onto fur.
-If your pets are shedding machines, fabrics that are less clingly and/or easier to defur can also be handy.
+Some fabrics are more difficult than others.
+Some materials are fur magnets, and my shedding beasts offer up plenty of fur no matter how much we try to keep things tidy.
+If your pets are shedding machines, fabrics that are less clingy and/or easier to defur can be handy.

 Supplies and Materials